November 10 2021 | 6 min read

 Following the principle of “trust but verify”, organizations should also demand a comprehensive SBOM that covers not only code components but also open source software and infrastructure.

 Your SDLC needs to be secure at every step.
-This means having visibility into risk across the entire process, from design to code to cloud, and use that visibility to understand and respond to risk.
+This means having visibility into risk across the entire process, from design to code to cloud and using that visibility to understand and respond to risk.
 With the appropriate controls in place, you can confidently accelerate software delivery and assure your customers that they will not be the next victim of a supply chain attack.